 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Key estimates made by management relate primarily to determining the net realizable value of inventory and the valuation of deferred tax assets and liabilities.
-Actual results could differ from these estimates.
+A key estimate made by management relates primarily to determining the net realizable value of inventory.
+Actual results could differ from this estimate.